 Just have a look at the sleek wavy curl, especially with that thick volume it just sits lavishly on top.
 That is not it, the dye is very winter seasoned as it is rusty, reddish-golden colored.
 The top is all pushed back, and the sides are slightly trimmed to tuck behind the ear, and that’s all it takes.

 This is another simple layered look that you can’t go wrong with.
 What sets this haircut apart is the fade that stops at the back of the ear, where it transitions sharply into the longer section.
 This provides neatness while still allowing for an ear tuck.

 Shoulder-length hair is as popular as ever before.
 It’s a breeze to simply tuck the sides behind the ears, as Brad Pitt did here.
 This style emphasizes the face and keeps the hair out of the way.

-Brian Presley's Long Slick Back and Ear Tuck
+Slicked Back Ear Tuck

 If you love styles with lots of texture, this haircut is for you.
 The front of the hair is finger combed to create long wavy strands, which are then tucked behind the ear.
 If you like, you can use a bit of hairspray to keep the strands in place.